Relative & Non-Relative Caregivers

-The Florida Department of Children and Families offers special financial assistance to relative caregivers who meet eligibility rules and have custody of a child under age 18 who is a court ordered dependent.
+The Florida Department of Children and Families (DCF) offers special financial assistance to relative and non-relative caregivers who meet eligibility criteria and have custody of a child under age 18 who has been declared dependent by the Court.

 Only the child's income and assets are counted when determining eligibility and payment amounts.
 Payments are based on the child's age and any countable income.